testfairy/docs/docs/020_App_Distribution/300_Landing_Page_Customization.md

  * **Background** - class `.lp-background.conservative`

-Here is an example of CSS code you can use:
+Here is an example for a CSS code you can use in order to customize your landing page:

 ```